Oral and Poster Guidelines

 Poster Printing

-Cost: $86.25 – payment to be made by Visa at time of ordering
+- Cost: NZ$90 – payment to be made by Visa at time of ordering

-Delivery: Orders received before Thursday 9 October (NZT) will be delivered to conference venue ready for collection and hanging on your poster board during registration.
-Any orders received after this date will require you to arrange own collection.
+- Delivery: All orders using this service will be delivered to the conference venue ready for collection and hanging on your poster board during registration.

 Guide for Preparation of Posters